FREQUENTLY ASKED QUESTIONS

 Accessibility of the state template is affected by how departments use it and the published content on the website.
 It is recommended that an assessment be completed for an edited state website template.

 The Web Content Accessibility Guidelines (WCAG) are part of a series of web accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.
 Following the guidelines will make content accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity and combinations of these

 Prioritization can be determined by use and necessity.

 The certification is based on state websites and content posted on the pages.
-AB 434 certification currently does not apply to Web Applications.
+Website accessibility certification currently does not apply to Web Applications.

 Document And Content Accessibility

 he Department of Rehabilitation’s Disability Access Services unit has guides with easy to follow instructions to create accessible documents.
 Each guide provides step-by-step instructions to create accessible Microsoft documents in Word, Excel, and PowerPoint.
 Check out these Resources for Creating Accessible Content.

 Outside resources can also helpful in creating accessible content: